Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: Review of graded -spin disks

 The real rank of the Witten bundle, on a component of the moduli space with internal twists $\{a_i\}$ and boundary twists $\{b_j\}$, is

-Furthermore, in \cite[Theorem 5.2]{BCT1}, we prove that in the graded case, where all $b_j=r-2,$ $\mathcal{W}$ is canonically relatively oriented relative to the moduli space.
+Furthermore, in \cite[Theorem 5.2]{BCT1}, we prove that in the graded case, where all $b_j=r-2,$ the Witten bundle is canonically relatively oriented relative to the moduli space.
 More precisely, for any set $\vec{a} = \{a_i\}_{i \in I}$ of internal twists, we construct an orientation of $\M_{0,B,\vec{a}}^{1/r}$ satisfying certain properties \cite[Proposition 3.12]{BCT1} and a compatible orientation of $T\M^{1/r}_{0,B,\vec{a}} \oplus \mathcal{W}.$ Although both orientations depend on choices, the orientation that they induce on the total space is canonical and independent of choices.

-In addition, we prove in \cite{BCT1} that the Witten bundle satisfies certain decomposition properties along nodes.
-We reiterate these properties here as they are needed in what follows, but we direct the reader to \cite[Section 4.2]{BCT1} for further deatils.
+In \cite{BCT1} we prove that the Witten bundle satisfies certain decomposition properties along nodes.
+We reiterate these properties here as they are needed in what follows, but we direct the reader to \cite[Section 4.2]{BCT1} for further details.

-To set the stage, let $\Gamma$ be a genus-zero graded $r$-spin dual graph, and let $e$ be an edge of $\Gamma$.
-Define

-to be the ``detaching" of $\Gamma$ at $e$, which is the disconnected graph obtained by cutting the edge $e$.
-This creates new tails, so we must extend the marking and (possibly) the anchors.
-To do so, if $e$ is a boundary edge, we mark both newly-created tails $0$ and add no new anchor.
+To set the stage, let $\Gamma$ be a genus-zero graded $r$-spin dual graph, and let $e\in E(\Gamma)$.
+Define $\text{detach}_e(\Gamma)$ to be the ``detaching" of $\Gamma$ at $e$, which is the disconnected graph obtained by cutting the edge $e$.
+This creates new tails, so we must extend the marking and (possibly) the anchors: if $e$ is a boundary edge, we mark both newly-created tails $0$ and add no new anchor.
 If $e$ is an internal edge, then exactly one of the connected components of $\text{detach}_e(\Gamma)$ is closed (that is, has no open vertices) and unanchored; let $h$ denote the half-edge of $e$ in this component, and let $h'$ denote the other half-edge of $e$.
-In this case, we mark $h$ by $0,$ and declare it to be an anchor, and we mark $h'$ by the union of the markings of the internal tails $h'' \neq h$ in the same component as $h$.
+In this case, we mark $h$ by $0$ and declare it to be an anchor, and we mark $h'$ by the union of the markings of the internal tails $h'' \neq h$ in the same component as $h$.
+Define $\text{detach}_t(\Gamma),$ for $t \in H^{\text{CB}},$ to be the graph that agrees with $\Gamma$ except that $t$ is no longer considered an element of $H^{\text{CB}}$; all other decorations (including the fact that $t$ is the anchor) remain the same.
+For $N\subseteq E(\Gamma)\cup H^{\text{CB}}(\Gamma)$, ~$\text{detach}_N(\Gamma)$ denotes the graph obtained from $\Gamma$ by detaching at all elements of $N.$